shubham0704/personal_mcp_agents/README.md

 # Setup Instructions
-**For this example we will consider making an agent from search.py**
+**For this example we will add perplexity search capabilities to claude!**

 For windows specific instructions please look [here](https://modelcontextprotocol.io/quickstart/server)